 Deficiency Filings.
-The Issuer shall (i) semi-annually by May 15 and November 15 of each calendar year, commencing May 15, 2019, cause the Trustee to value the Debt Service Reserve Fund, and (ii) by November 15 of each calendar year, commencing November 15, 2019, determine whether, taking into account all moneys (including Revenues to be received) available for payment of Debt Service under the General Indenture, there will be a shortfall or shortfalls in the amounts necessary to pay Debt Service due and payable on the Bonds during the Fiscal Year commencing on the following July 1.
-The Commissioner shall annually, on or before December 1 of each calendar year, commencing December 1, 2019, make and deliver to the Governor of the State, in accordance with Section 136A.1787 of the Act, a Certificate stating the sums, if any, (i) required to restore the Debt Service Reserve Fund to the Debt Service Reserve Requirement as of such December 1, and (ii) to be needed during the Fiscal Year commencing on the following July 1, along with other funds pledged under the General Indenture, and estimated to be received during that Fiscal Year (and available for such payment), for the payment of Debt Service due and payable in that Fiscal Year on the Bonds.
-All State Debt Service Reserve Fund Payments received by the Issuer from the State shall be immediately transferred to the Trustee and, upon receipt of an Issuer Order by the Trustee, shall be deposited in the Debt Service Reserve Fund and applied in accordance with the General Indenture.
-All State Shortfall Payments received by the Issuer from the State shall be immediately transferred to the Trustee and, upon receipt of an Issuer Order by the Trustee, shall be deposited in the Revenue Fund and applied in accordance with the terms of the Indenture.
+The Issuer is required to (i) semi-annually by May 15 and November 15 of each calendar year cause the Trustee to value the Debt Service Reserve Fund, and (ii) by November 15 of each calendar year determine whether, taking into account all moneys (including Revenues to be received) available for payment of Debt Service under the General Indenture, there will be a shortfall or shortfalls in the amounts necessary to pay Debt Service due and payable on the Bonds during the Fiscal Year commencing on the following July 1.
+The Commissioner is required to annually, on or before December 1 of each calendar year make and deliver to the Governor of the State, in accordance with Section 136A.1787 of the Act, a Certificate stating the sums, if any, (i) required to restore the Debt Service Reserve Fund to the Debt Service Reserve Requirement as of such December 1, and (ii) to be needed during the Fiscal Year commencing on the following July 1, along with other funds pledged under the General Indenture, and estimated to be received during that Fiscal Year (and available for such payment), for the payment of Debt Service due and payable in that Fiscal Year on the Bonds.
+All State Debt Service Reserve Fund Payments received by the Issuer from the State are required to be immediately transferred to the Trustee and, upon receipt of an Issuer Order to do so, deposited in the Debt Service Reserve Fund and applied in accordance with the General Indenture.
+All State Shortfall Payments received by the Issuer from the State are required to be immediately transferred to the Trustee and, upon receipt by the Trustee of an Issuer Order to do so, deposited in the Revenue Fund and applied in accordance with the terms of the Indenture.